 Creating value for employees is an important part of our business vision.
 DAP believes that our employees play the prime role of driving the company and determining its success.

 We are committed to building an organization with a respectful and honest environment for our employees, whilst creating value for customers and stakeholders.

-DAP Gender equality
+DAP Gender Equity

-Training hours per category of staff
+Avg Training hours per staff